 Joint bank accounts – The pros and cons

 If you have any doubts about whether to set up a joint account, don’t do it.
 You don’t need a joint account if you simply want to split everything 50:50, for example.

-- A straightforward way of sharing money and managing expenses, such as bills and mortgage or rent payments.
+- A straightforward way of sharing money and managing living costs, such as bills and mortgage or rent payments.

-- Some couples find that having a joint account – and having clear guidelines for how to manage it – can help prevent arguments about money.
+- Some couples find that having a joint account – and rules for how to manage it – can help prevent arguments about money.

 - If one of you has a poor credit history, it’s not normally a good idea to open a joint account.
 As soon as you open an account together, you’ll be ‘co-scored’ and your credit ratings will become linked.
 This doesn’t happen by just living with someone – even if you’re married.

 - If one of the account holders takes money out of the joint account, there aren’t many options for getting it back.

-- If the account becomes overdrawn, each joint account holder is responsible for the whole of the money owing; so you could become liable for repaying the other person’s debt.
+- If the account becomes overdrawn, each joint account holder is responsible for the whole amount owed.
+This means you could end up being responsible for paying someone else’s debts.

 Joint accounts for Universal Credit payments